Joint Optimization of Uplink Power and Computational Resources in Mobile Edge Computing-Enabled Cell-Free Massive MIMO: Simulation Results

-{ By inspecting \Figref{fig:fig9}, we observe that user 13 is in the adverse conditions of poor SNR and high computational demand.
+In this section, we explore more in detail the effectiveness of the proposed JPCA, evaluating the interplay between uplink power, SE, allocated computational resources, and effective offloading latency.
+In \Figref{fig:fig9}, we present the simulation results of one network snapshot, where the final values are averaged over 200 channel realizations.

+For all the users, whose indices appear on the $x$-axes, we report: computational task size $b_k$ in Mbits; effective average SNR computed as $\sum_{l \in \mathcal{M}_k} \beta_{lk}/\sigma^2$ and converted to dB; uplink SE in bit/s/Hz; uplink transmit power in mW; the allocated computational resources per user, namely $\{\sum^{T_k}_{i=1}f_k(i)\}$ in GHz; and the effective offloading latency consisting of transmission, computational and fronthaul latency.
+We consider two simulation setups: blueish bars refer to the cell-free setup described in Section~\ref{sec:simulation-results} but with $\{b_k\} \sim \mathcal{U}(1, 3)$, which we call ``loose'' setup for brevity; reddish bars refer to a ``strict'' cell-free setup with higher user computational demands, that is $\{b_k\} \sim \mathcal{U}(3, 5)$ Mbits.
+The latter is of particular interest because highlights how the JPCA operates under stricter constraints.
+The propagation scenario is in common to both the setups, as we fixed the simulation seed in order to obtain the same channel conditions (black bars).
+By inspecting \Figref{fig:fig9}, we observe that user 2 is in the adverse conditions of poor SNR and high computational demand.
 The JPCA naturally needs to allocate more power and computational resources to this user than others in order to reduce its transmission latency (by increasing its SE) and computational latency.
-As a comparison, user 7 has the highest computational demand but relatively good SNR, hence its latency requirements can be easily fulfilled by solely reducing its computational latency through allocating more computational resources.
-In the ``strict'' setup (blueish bars) the fronthaul latency is generally dominant over the transmission and computational latency as it is proportional to the user's task size, and the overall effective latency almost equals the user's requirements of 200 ms. For the ``loose'' setup (reddish bars) we obtained different but equally interesting results.
-Firstly, we observe a more uniform allocation of the uplink power and computational resources over the users as compared to the ``strict'' setup case.
-The transmission latency is dominant over the fronthaul and computational latency due to the lower user's computational demands.
-Interestingly, we observe that the effective offloading latency is far below (except for user 13) the latency requirement of 200 ms, which results from the choice of achieving a fair balance between transmit power saving and offloading latency by setting $\op=\ose=1$.}
+As a comparison, user 9 has the same computational demand but better SNR, hence its latency requirements can be more easily fulfilled by solely reducing its transmission latency through allocating slightly more uplink power.
+In the ``strict'' setup (reddish bars) the fronthaul latency is longer as it is proportional to the user's task size, and the overall effective latency almost equals the user's requirements of 200 ms. For the ``loose'' setup (blueish bars) we obtained different but equally interesting results.
+The fronthaul latency is less pronounced due to the lower user's computational demands.
+Importantly, we observe a more uniform allocation of the uplink power over the users as compared to the ``strict'' setup case.
+The computational latency is dominant over the transmission latency for those users experiencing good channel conditions as high SEs can be achieved with small amount of transmit powers.
+Conversely, the transmission latency is dominant for those users experiencing bad channel quality.
+Interestingly, we observe that the effective offloading latency is far below the latency requirement of 200 ms, which results from the choice of achieving a fair balance between transmit power saving and offloading latency by setting $\op=\ose=1$.